N.U.in and Northeastern’s Curriculum

 Transitioning to Boston

-Q. When will I get to select my Spring 2025 courses?
+1. Q. When will I get to select my Spring 2026 courses?

-A. During the fall semester, generally in late October through the middle of November, you will again have the opportunity to work with your home college advising office to work through the course registration process for spring.
+A. During the fall semester, generally in late October through the middle of November, you will again have the opportunity to work with your home College advising office to work through the course registration process for spring.
 In parallel with virtual advising appointments, many NU academic advising offices will be sending representatives to the N.U.in program locations this fall to meet with their students to discuss their academic plans for the spring semester.
-Finally, there will also be a spring orientation in January where you may have another chance to review your courses with your home college advising office and confirm your classes.
+Finally, there will also be a spring orientation in January where you may have another chance to review your courses with your home College advising office and confirm your classes.

-Q. When will I receive my final transcript from my Fall 2024 N.U.in semester?
+Q. When will I receive my final transcript from my Fall 2025 N.U.in semester?

 A. Due to differing academic timelines at N.U.in partner institutions, your fall N.U.in program grades will not appear in your NU student records until after the start of the spring semester.
-Once your N.U.in program grades appear in your Northeastern degree audit (by March 1, 2025), you will be able to request an official transcript that includes your N.U.in program grades through our NU Registrar.
+Once your N.U.in program grades appear in your Northeastern degree audit (by March 1, 2026), you will be able to request an official transcript that includes your N.U.in program grades through our NU Registrar.

 N.U.in Program Academic Credit